What To Know About Ceiling-Mounted Mini Splits

-One of the most popular types of mini-spit configurations is the ceiling-mounted mini-split.
-Also known as ceiling cassette mini-splits, ceiling-mounted mini-splits are a type of temperature control system that’s mounted in the ceiling rather than on the floor or in the walls.
-If you’re interested in installing one in your home, consult this guide on what to know about ceiling-mounted mini-splits.
+One of the most popular types of mini-spit configurations is the ceiling-mounted mini split.
+Also known as ceiling cassette mini splits, they are a type of temperature control system that’s mounted in the ceiling rather than on the floor or in the walls.
+If you’re interested in installing one in your home, consult this guide on what to know about ceiling-mount mini-splits.

 Benefits of ceiling-mounted mini-splits

-Ceiling-mounted mini-splits offer a wide range of benefits.
-In addition to the benefits that all mini-split systems offer—such as increased energy-efficiency, improved air quality, and quiet operation—ceiling-mounted mini-splits also offer additional advantages such as:
+An AC ceiling unit offers a wide range of benefits.
+In addition to the benefits that all mini-split systems offer—such as increased energy-efficiency, improved air quality, and quiet operation—mini-split systems that are mounted to the wall also offer additional advantages such as:

-- Maximized space: Because ceiling-mounted mini-splits are mounted on the ceiling rather than the floor, they don’t take up any livable space on the floor or walls of your room.
+- Maximized space: Because they are mounted on the ceiling rather than the floor, they don’t take up any livable space on the floor or walls of your room.

 - Customizable air flow options: Ceiling cassette mini-split systems typically have four outlets for air to blow out of.
 You can close or open such outlets depending on which direction you want the air to blow, allowing you to enjoy customizable air flow options.